Azure/FTALive-Sessions/content/avs/readme.md

 ### Audience

 This session is most useful for individuals responsible for cloud infrastructure within the organization.
-Cloud strategy and cloud governance teams will also find information from the agenda relevant to their roles.
-While this session does introduce technical concepts, no special knowledge is required other than a general familiarity with the Azure Portal.
+This session will cover best practices for planning your Azure Network Infrastructure when deploying Azure VMWare Solution.

 ### Goals